A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement: Limitations

 \section{Limitations}

-In this section, we discuss the limitations of the proposed SMACS to provide an underlying advance in the field of multi-agent collaboration systems and to point out promising directions for future research.
+In this section, we discuss the limitations of the proposed SMCS to provide an underlying advance in the field of multi-LLM collaboration systems and to point out promising directions for future research.

-\textbf{Lack of Efficiency Optimization.} To maximize performance upper bounds, SMACS framework does not set constraints on the computational cost of selected LLMs.
+\textbf{Lack of Efficiency Optimization.} To maximize performance upper bounds, SMCS framework does not set constraints on the computational cost of selected LLMs.
 Thus, the system requires sufficient computational resources and inference time, making it hard to deploy on resource-constrained edge devices.
-A promising direction for future work is to design multi-agent systems that optimally balance performance and efficiency.
+A promising direction for future work is to design multi-LLM systems that optimally balance performance and efficiency.

-\textbf{Lack of Optimization in Inference Configuration.} In SMACS, all LLMs are queried using the same sampling parameters and prompts.
+\textbf{Lack of Optimization in Inference Configuration.} In SMCS, all LLMs are queried using the same sampling parameters and prompts.
 However, a uniform configuration may not be optimal for heterogeneous LLMs within the system.
 A potential future direction is to tailor prompts and configurations for each LLM individually, which can maximize their capabilities and improve overall system performance.